xsb/be/README.md

 # be (blockchain explorer)

 **be** is a Bitcoin Blockchain explorer for the terminal that uses the [Insight API](https://insight.is/) to get data from the Blockchain.
-By default it uses the Insight Live URL but in case you're running your own node, the URL can be defined by `--api-url <url>`
+By default it uses [https://blockexplorer.com/api] but you can use it with your own full node and privide the URL with `--api-url <url>`

 Both TUI and CLI modes are implemented.
 TUI is used by default, you can switch to CLI mode using the `--cli` parameter.